-The objective of the project Cutting Crime is to allow the police and other authorities, concerned locally and nationally, in particular those responsible for security policies, to reduce the impact of petty crime and, as far as possible, prevent it altogether.
+The objective of the project Cutting Crime is to allow the police and other authorities, both local and national, in particular those responsible for security policies, to reduce the impact of petty crime and, as far as possible, prevent it altogether.

-The project focuses essentially on petty crime that has a negative impact upon citizens – violent assault, burglary, theft and antisocial behaviour – and that which creates a sentiment of unsafety.
+The project focuses essentially on petty crime that has a negative impact upon citizens – violent assault, burglary, theft and antisocial behaviour – and that which creates an atmosphere of insecurity.

 The role of Efus